ec-europa/oe-project/README.md

 composer install
 ```

-Then copy relevant properties from `robo.yml.dist` to `robo.yml` and change their values according to your local setup.
+Then copy relevant properties from `runner.yml.dist` to `runner.yml` and change their values according to your local setup.

 To install the project from scratch run:

 ```
-$ ./vendor/bin/robo project:install
+$ ./vendor/bin/runner drupal:site-install
 ```

 Your Drupal project will be then installed in the `./build` directory.

-For more information about how to work with Robo configuration check out the [OpenEuropa Robo](https://github.com/ec-europa/oe-robo)
+For more information about how to work with build configuration check out the [OpenEuropa Task Runner](https://github.com/ec-europa/oe-task-runner)
-component.
+project.

 ## Install from existing configuration

 To install the project from existing configuration run:

 ```
-$ ./vendor/bin/robo project:install-config
+$ ./vendor/bin/run drupal:site-install-config
 ```

 ## Add external dependencies